 Key Stage 4

-In the Spring Term of Year 8, students choose their GCSE optional subjects to complement the compulsory subjects of English Language and Literature, Mathematics, Biology, Chemistry, Physics, Core RE, Core PE.
+In the Spring Term of Year 8, students choose their GCSE optional subjects to complement the compulsory subjects of English Language and Literature, Mathematics, Biology, Chemistry, Physics, PSCHE and, Core PE.
 A list of current option subjects is available in the GCSE Options booklet on the school website.

 In addition to the above, as part of the mathematics curriculum, the top set undertake FSMQ Additional Mathematics and middle sets GCSE Further Mathematics.

-An enrichment program includes electives, such as volunteering, community service, debating, Duke of Edinburgh scheme, film club, individual and team sports, MedSoc, mock law trials, music and drama, peer mentoring, work experience, Oxbridge and Russell group programs and a very popular House system with numerous competitions.
+An enrichment program, also part of the 1898 societies, includes electives, such as volunteering, community service, debating, Duke of Edinburgh scheme, film club, individual and team sports, MedSoc, mock law trials, music and drama, peer mentoring, work experience, Oxbridge and Russell group programs and a very popular House system with numerous competitions.